 A fine old family estate that, skilfully directed by Gabriella Spalletti and her sons, Cesare and Mari, has hardly put a foot wrong since re-creating the farm as ‘Colognole’ in 1990.

-The success of Colognole is built on a quiet obsession to overcome, even to relish, the challenges presented by agriculture in Rùfina.
-Cesare jokes that with a little more global warming his life will be easier, however, it is a sparse land at high altitudes with washed out top soils that only just cover the limestone slopes of Mount Giovi that makes this terroir so unique.
-Extremes from day to night temperatures provide relief for the vines and an ideal climate for an extended growing season.
-This development of the grapes is perfect for preserving the subtleties of flavour, and Rùfina wines are amongst the most long lived in all of Italy.
+The success of Colognole is built on a quiet obsession to overcome, even to relish the challenges presented by Rùfina.
+Cesare jokes that with a little more global warming, his life will be easier.
+It is the high altitude and sparse, washed-out topsoils that barely cover the limestone slopes of Monte Giovi, that make this terroir so unique.
+Extremes between day and night temperatures mean that the vines enjoy a long growing season and the measured development of the grapes preserves the subtleties of flavour; these wines are amongst the most long-lived in all of Italy.

-Vintage reports from Chianti Classico rarely apply to Rùfina, a region more accustomed to cool vintages although in hot years the wines do have more in common.
-Considerable work has gone into selecting the correct clones of Sangiovese for Colognole.
-There are also complimentary plantings of Canaiolo, their variety is a legacy of their land that has been protected and nurtured throughout the years.
-There are plantings of Chardonnay, and some Syrah and Merlot on a tiny site at the highest point of the vineyard.
+Considerable work has gone into selecting the correct clones of Sangiovese and Chardonnay at Colognole; there are also complimentary plantings of Canaiolo, a varietal legacy of their land that has been protected and nurtured throughout the years.